A Theory of Ecosystem Change

 • The second is DFI programme design.
 FCDO, GIZ, and AFD make programme design decisions on three-to-five-year cycles.
 The EADC programme itself was commissioned within this cycle.
 The argument in Conditions 1, 3, and 4 - outcome-linked funding, additionality reporting, structural separation - is designed to be legible to programme design teams within those institutions, not only to their leadership.
 The evidence standard required to shift a programme design decision is lower than the evidence standard required to shift an institutional policy.
 That is the threshold this publication is calibrated to clear.

 • The third is coalition activation.
 The Growth Firms Alliance, the SA Startup Act Movement, Endeavor Kenya, i4Policy, and the GALI community represent actors with structural interests in a different equilibrium.
 This publication provides them with a shared diagnostic framework and a shared accountability language.
 Coalition actors do not need to have read the full document to use its findings.
-They need the framework accessible in forms their specific audience can act on - which is why the three-structure model, the six-loop architecture, the African Scaleup Lab proposition, and the eleven enabling conditions are each designed to stand alone.
+They need the framework accessible in forms their specific audience can act on - which is why the three-structure model, the six-loop architecture (substantive treatment in Feedback Loops), the African Scaleup Lab proposition, and the eleven enabling conditions are each designed to stand alone.

 None of these pathways is guaranteed.
 All of them are active.